 3) Avoidance of NSAIDs (these may worsen myocarditis, particularly during the first 2 weeks of viral infection).

 2. In patients with chest pain and generalized ST-T changes suggestive of ischemia, you may use beta-blockers or amlodipine in low doses (to avoid lowering systemic blood pressure) as antianginals.
 In patients with mild systolic LV dysfunction, use angiotensin-converting enzyme inhibitors (ACEIs).

 3. Treatment of severe ventricular arrhythmia: Beta-blockers and antiarrhythmic agents may be used.
 However, short-acting beta-blockers (eg, esmolol) are preferred over longer-acting beta-blockers in the case of refractory ventricular arrhythmias because of the concern for worsening end-organ perfusion from their negative inotropic effect during a low-output shock state.
 In patients with bradyarrhythmias temporary cardiac pacing may be justified.

 4. Treatment of heart failure: Standard management (see Heart Failure).
 In patients with fulminant myocarditis, restriction of physical activity, extracorporeal membrane oxygenation, and in some cases ventricular assist devices are used; the patients should be urgently transferred to a center capable of mechanical circulatory support.

-5. Heart transplantation in patients in whom all other treatment modalities have been ineffective or patients with severe heart failure.
+5. Heart transplant in patients in whom all other treatment modalities have been ineffective or patients with severe heart failure.

 1. Antimicrobial treatment is feasible in some viral infections, for instance, with herpes simplex virus, and in infections caused by other pathogens (eg, Borrelia spp).